arqex/react-datetime/migrateToV3.md

 npm run playground
 ```

+This will start a local development server building `src/index.js`.
+We can update react-datetime's sources then and our changes will be hot loaded by the development server.

+Looking for something to work on?
 Have a look at [the list of known issues](https://github.com/YouCanBookMe/react-datetime/issues), and maybe you can kill a bug making somebody happy! :)

+Have some work done?
+That's great!
+But please, read the [react-datetime contributing guidelines](.github/CONTRIBUTING.md) before submitting it.